managedit/openstack-setup/README.md

 These scripts install+setup OpenStack (an all in one server, or all bar compute + compute nodes).

-**This only suports VLAN networking where each server has 2x network cards**
-It could be changed for others, but out of the box, thats what it does.

 # Assumptions:

 1. You want to use the VLAN network manager.
 (NOTE: The requires VLAN capable switches!)
 2. You want to use multi-node networking (NOTE: This is *very* different to simply having multiple compute nodes.
 Read up on it.)
 3. You want to use 2 network cards in every server (1 for public traffic, 1 for nova's internal traffic)
 4. You are installing on 100% clean Ubuntu 11.10 servers (i.e. you have *never* attempted to install OpenStack on these servers since the last time they were wiped)

+If these assumptions are not valid for your setup, these scripts will not work and have not been tested.
+They could be changed for others, but out of the box, that is simply what they do.

 NOTE: These scripts do NOT secure your setup. eg the default RabbitMQ "guest" account is used etc. Is is **your** job to handle that kind of stuff after you have a quick and dirty, but working install done.